-These UNCC courses are for advanced World Language students who have exhausted the course offerings in their language(s) at their high school.
+These UNCC courses are for advanced World Language students who have exhausted the course offerings in their language(s) at their high school and CPCC.
 The courses are offered on the UNCC campus.
-For applications and additional information, please contact your school counselor or the CMS Advanced Studies office.
-Prerequisite: Successful completion of at least Honors Level IV of the same world language.
+For applications and additional information, please contact your school counselor or the CMS Advanced Studies office at 980-343-6955.

+Prerequisite: Successful completion of at least Honors Level IV of the same world language and all available coursework in the language at CPCC and their school.